Medication Search - Naloxone Hydrochloride Injection by Telegent Ou

 • vomiting

-Are there any other precautions or warnings for the Naloxone Hydrochloride Injection by Telegent Ou medication?
+Are there any other precautions or warnings for Naloxone Hydrochloride Injection by Telegent Ou?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.